ros2/ros2_documentation/source/Tutorials/Intermediate/Writing-an-Action-Server-Client/Py.rst

       $ python fibonacci_action_server.py

-In another terminal, run the action client:
+In another terminal, run the action client.
+You should see messages printed by the action server as it successfully executes the goal:

 .. tabs::